-Strategic Meetings Management (SMM), as the name suggests, is a disciplined approach to managing meetings and events across an organization.
+Steve Jobs said it best: "Innovation is the ability to see change as an opportunity – not a threat.”
+Business travel and in-person meetings and events are coming back causing many companies to recognize that this is a fantastic time to establish – or reimagine – their Strategic Meetings Management programs.
+Strategic Meetings Management (SMM) is a disciplined approach to managing meetings and events across an organization.
 It can help businesses achieve many objectives, from managing costs to mitigating risk and creating a better experience for meeting organizers and attendees.

 New to SMM and want to learn more, have an existing SMM program but don't have the adoption you were hoping for, or maybe you are looking to expand into new markets?
 We can help!
 Contact our SMM Consulting Solutions Team for more information.

 Global Director, Client Strategy and SMM Center of Excellence